HomeReviews‘Sharp Corner’: Toronto Review

 Dir: Jason Buxton.
 Canada/Eire.
 2024.
 110mins

-High-quality performances and a fastidiously maintained tone
+Effective performances and a rigorously maintained tone

-With Foster so muted, his character’s inexplicable tendencies a troubling riddle, Smulders should floor the proceedings, taking part in Rachel as a smart girl who loves her husband however doesn’t comprehend his want to remain on the home.
+With Foster so muted, his character’s inexplicable tendencies a troubling riddle, Smulders should floor the proceedings, taking part in Rachel as a wise lady who loves her husband however doesn’t comprehend his want to remain on the home.
 Sharp Nook is the portrait of a failing marriage, and Smulders treats each scene with the right gravity, believably reacting as anybody would to Josh’s complicated actions and eventual deception.
-She provides Foster the house to play a person so withdrawn that he can not summon the need to precise his bottomless disappointment.
+She provides Foster the house to play a person so withdrawn that he can not summon the need to specific his bottomless disappointment.
 The movie sideswipes us by precisely how Josh lastly decides to open up.

 Manufacturing corporations: Alcina Footage, Shut Up & Color Footage, Kobalt Movies, Workhorse Footage